Antisemitism in Islam: Islamist and Jihadist groups

 Antisemitism, alongside anti-Western sentiment, anti-Israeli sentiment, rejection of democracy, and conspiracy theories involving the Jews, is widespread both within Islamism and Jihadism.
-Many militant Islamist and Jihadist individuals, groups, and organizations have openly expressed both antisemitic and anti-Zionist views.
+A number of militant Islamist and Jihadist individuals, groups, and organizations have openly expressed both antisemitic and anti-Zionist views.
 However, even outside Islamist circles, anti-Jewish and anti-Zionist conspiracism are widespread phenomena in both the Arab world and the Middle East, and it has seen an extraordinary proliferation since the beginning of the Internet Era.

 Lashkar-e-Toiba's propaganda arm has declared that the Jews are the "Enemies of Islam", and it has also declared that Israel is the "Enemy of Pakistan".

 Hamas has widely been described as an antisemitic organization.
 It has issued antisemitic leaflets, and its writings and manifestos rely upon antisemitic documents (the Protocols of the Elders of Zion, and other works of European Christian literature), exhibiting antisemitic themes.
-In 1998, Esther Webman of the Project for the Study of Anti-Semitism at Tel Aviv University wrote that although the above is true, antisemitism was not the main tenet of Hamas ideology.
+In 1998, Esther Webman of the Project for the Study of Antisemitism at Tel Aviv University wrote that although the above is true, antisemitism was not the main tenet of Hamas ideology.

-In an editorial in The Guardian in January 2006, Khaled Meshaal, the chief of Hamas's political bureau denied antisemitism, on Hamas' part, and he said that the nature of Israeli–Palestinian conflict was not religious but political.
+In an editorial in The Guardian in January 2006, Khaled Meshaal, the chief of Hamas's political bureau, denied antisemitism on Hamas's part, and he said that the nature of the Israeli–Palestinian conflict was not religious but political.
 He also said that Hamas has "no problem with Jews who have not attacked us".